PSAdamH/Unit13-Work/Documentation/documentation.md

 The font colour and choice could be improved, I'd recommend the colour white would fit and a different font to look better.

 The phone website looks good, at the time of writing this - there is no video.
 The specs are great, wide variety to look at and compare others with.
 The buy button is missing too.
-Why may i not purchase thy product.
+Why may I not purchase thy product.

 ### Response:

-I have change the colours on the purple so there more readable however i couldnt find a colour that looks good on the blue other then black.
+I have change the colours on the purple so there more readable however I couldnt find a colour that looks good on the blue other then black.
 Now whenever you hover a phone the font colour will change making it easier to read

 ![alt text](./img/aidenfeedback.PNG)

 ## Ash :
-it looks very nice because you have good boxes with loads of improtant information i like the name the colour purple on the website makes it look depressing you might need to work on the links a bit the text colour looks nice
+it looks very nice because you have good boxes with loads of improtant information I like the name the colour purple on the website makes it look depressing you might need to work on the links a bit the text colour looks nice